summer scholar students standing in front of colorful scientific backdrop

 This track is designed for students interested exclusively in food science research.
 It is intended to be more project-focused.
 Students will complete lab-based research projects with associated faculty at either the Plants for Human Health Institute (PHHI) located in Kannapolis, NC or the Center for Marine Sciences and Technology (CMAST) located in Morehead City, NC.

-1. Lab and project-based research
+1. Conduct lab and project-based research

 Students will participate in weekly virtual learning activities with the other tracks but will not be required to attend field trips.